 More people than ever are buying, cooking and eating gluten-free foods — not that they all require the diet.
 Gluten-free living appeals to about 30 percent of American adults – but seems to still be widely misunderstood.

-There are many hypotheses about the sudden increase in interest in the gluten-free way of life, as well as the rise of patients raising gluten-related concerns with their doctors, says Dr. Sheila Crowe, M.D., a spokesperson for the American Gastroenterological Association and a professor in the division of gastroenterology at the UC San Diego School of Medicine.
+There are many hypotheses about the sudden increase in interest in the gluten-free way of life, as well as the rise of patients raising gluten-related concerns with their doctors, says Sheila Crowe, M.D., a spokesperson for the American Gastroenterological Association and a professor in the division of gastroenterology at the UC San Diego School of Medicine.
 “We don’t have proof to say if some are right or others wrong.”

-Despite the lack of scientific clarity, gluten-free eating appears here to stay, whether it’s trendy for some or necessary for others.
+Despite the lack of scientific clarity, gluten-free eating appears to be here to stay, whether it’s trendy for some or necessary for others.
 In the meantime, some of the confusion can certainly be cleared up.

 Here are nine things you should know before going gluten-free.

 1. Some people need to ditch gluten, others just want to.
 But for most people, it’s not necessary.

 About 1 in 100 people — about 1 percent — have celiac disease, an inherited autoimmune disease that causes damage to the small intestine when gluten is ingested.